koajs/stateless-csrf/Readme.md

   This CSRF protection hashes a user's unique cookie against a server-side secret.

   When the request comes in, the server hashes the cookie with the server-side secret and then compares it to the CSRF token.
-If it matches, verification is complete otherwise, the middleware rejects the request.
+If it matches, verification is complete, otherwise the middleware rejects the request.

-  It's a slight variation on the [double submit cookies](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Double_Submit_Cookies) using the advice mentioned in [this comment](http://discourse.codinghorror.com/t/preventing-csrf-and-xsrf-attacks/268/61) in [this blog post](http://blog.codinghorror.com/preventing-csrf-and-xsrf-attacks/).
+  This is a slight variation on the [double submit cookies](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Double_Submit_Cookies) using the advice mentioned in [this comment](http://discourse.codinghorror.com/t/preventing-csrf-and-xsrf-attacks/268/61) in [this blog post](http://blog.codinghorror.com/preventing-csrf-and-xsrf-attacks/).

 ## Usage